Associate Professor Russell Bonduriansky

 ● Transgenerational effects

-● Congratulations to Erin Macartney, who received excellent examiner reports on her thesis!
+● Congratulations to Erin Macartney on successfully completing her Masters degree!

 ● Evolution & Ecology Research Centre awards 2015: The paper in Ecology Letters by Angela Crean and co-authors won the High-impact Paper Award, and Russell won the Supervisor Excellence Award.